 As you can see, there are so many IEMs on the market today.
 This means you want to put your investment where it is worth it.
 The most important feature is a high-quality sound.

 You may not need to spend a fortune to get the right gear.
-All you need is to know the feature that makes up a quality IEM.
+All you need is to know the features that make up a quality monitor.
 Consider the following tips.

 · The configuration of an IEM system